SaturnHosting/rc/README.md

 Meteor addon to communicated via Saturn RC (Relay Chat).
 It allows for Minecraft chat communication privately and over multiple servers.

+> Disclaimer: This isn't meant to and shouldn't be used to make larger-scale public chat rooms as it really isn't sufficient enough to do so.
+But feel free to contribute to maybe bring it to that stage!

 ## Setup

 1. **Build**: `./gradlew runClient`